TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Additional Implementation Details

 \section{Additional Implementation Details}

 To run our models on larger benchmarks, we use 8 NVIDIA RTX 6000 GPUs and split the dataset across multiple processes.
 In addition, we use the SGLang \citep{zheng2023efficiently} package, which provides a variety of performance optimizations for our LMMs and enables us to perform batched inference for models that do not natively support doing so.
 We serve our LMM on a single GPU and implement a queue that is shared across all runs.
 This allows individual runs to asynchronously call the LMM using an API request instead of creating a new instance of the LMM for each run.
-Typically, we have 4-5 processes sharing the same LMM at a time.
+Typically, we have 4-5 processes sharing the same LMM.

-Next, for our LLMs we use all default parameters.
+Next, we use all default parameters.
 For our LMMs, we experiment with modifying the maximum output token length as an ablation, but use all default parameters otherwise.
+For the Llama 3 ablation in \ref{tab:agents_llm}, we serve Llama 3 70B on 4 NVIDIA A100s using vLLM \citep{kwon2023efficient}.
+We report results from a single run for all experiments.